-Poor peasants were trained on bolt-action rifles long before they could flip on a light switch, pick up a fountain pen or straddle a flush toilet; even though these novelties were invented around the same time.
+Poor peasants were drilled on bolt-action rifles long before they could flip on a light switch, pick up a fountain pen or straddle a flush toilet; even though these novelties were invented around the same time.

 In our supposedly civilized age, we spend titanic sums on the art and crafts of war.
-Regardless of the decade in question, the USA spent fortunes it could ill afford, to develop the latest fighter-bomber variant.
+Regardless of the decade in question, the USA has spent fortunes it could ill afford to develop the latest fighter-bomber variant.
 This space-age wonder was then launched by the squadron, flown by pilots trained for millions of dollars more, against the world’s cheapest infantry.